Benefits of Linen

 The best flax is grown in Europe due to the ideal weather climate and Belgium and France are considered to have the highest quality flax.
 Although there is also flax grown in other countries such as India.

 The flax is then dyed and woven into fabric meterage for making products.
 For ‘Natural’ colored linen, the yarn is left undyed.
 The linen fabric can then be garment dyed and this is where the colors are added to the Natural linen to create a completed piece.
 Chambray linen is created with two colors (typically White and another color) woven together.
-Bedding and apparel are then created from the fabric and the final step of the process is typically a stonewash with natural enzymes.
-The combination of the stones and enzymes create an acceleration in the softening of the fabric that would otherwise take years to accomplish.
+Bedding and apparel are then created from the fabric and the final step of the process is typically a natural enzyme wash.
+This wash creates an acceleration in the softening of the fabric that would otherwise take years to accomplish.

 The drivers of high quality linen.